Vek17/TabletopTweaks-Base/README.md

         * Greater Dispel Magic now only removes 1/4 CL buffs instead of all buffs.
     * Eye Of The Sun
         * Eye Of The Sun now deals the correct amount of damage.
+    * Field of Flowers
+        * Now applies the correct debuffs instead of using Repulsive Nature's debuffs.
     * Firebrand
         * Firebrand no longer causes excessive damage instances to trigger when attacking.
+    * Friendly Hug
+        * Now has fully working immunities.
     * Geniekind
         * Geniekind no longer causes excessive damage instances to trigger when attacking.
     * Greater Magic Weapon
         * Greater Magic Weapon no longer stacks with existing enhancement bonuses.
     * Hellfire Ray
         * Hellfire Ray no longer has the Fire descriptor.
+    * Joy of Life
+        * Now converts outgoing damage to Holy.
     * Legendary Proportions
         * Now only increases size by one step instead of two.
     * Magical Vestment